 The course is designed to provide an excellent introduction to the field of engineering for students enrolled in the STEM Academy.
-It is a project-based course consisting of 4 major projects with increasing complexity.
-This course meets 2 major requirements for students in the STEM Academy: It allows the student to gain exposure to a broad range of career opportunities available in the engineering fields and it provides hands-on opportunities for the student to take on the role of engineers by applying the design process and software design tools to a range of different projects.
-Some of the projects include designing a building of the future, improving a patented boat design, and designing electrical and communications systems.
+It is a project-based course consisting of several major projects with increasing complexity.
+This course meets 2 major requirements for students in the STEM Academy: It allows the student to gain exposure to a broad range of career opportunities available in the engineering fields and it provides hands-on opportunities for the student to take on the role of engineers by applying design process skills and software design tools to a range of different projects.
+Students will learn 3D Modeling Tools, Basic Electronics Circuit Design, Programming Microprocessors, and the Engineering Design Process as they participate in individual and team projects.
+Some examples of possible projects are designing and building 3D models of Catapults and/or Bridges that meet specific design requirements and designing and programming various autonomous systems using sensors and motors to perform complex tasks.